top of page

 November

-On the 5th, I attended a 'Geology of Amboy Crate' class organized by the Desert Institute.
-Amboy Crater is a dormant cinder cone volcano that rises 250 feet from the desert floor and sits on a 27 square mile lava field in the eastern Mojave Desert.
-The volcano formed during the Pleistocene era, some 80,000 years ago and is long dormant, with the last lava flow emerging some 10,000 years ago.
+On the 5th, I participated in a class titled 'Geology of Amboy Crater' hosted by the Desert Institute.
+Amboy Crater is an inactive cinder cone volcano that stands 250 feet above the desert floor and is located on a 27-square-mile lava field in the eastern Mojave Desert.
+The volcano originated in the Pleistocene era, approximately 80,000 years ago, and has been dormant for a long time, with the most recent lava flow occurring around 10,000 years ago.

 Amboy Crater california